-OUALITY OF LIFE SURVEY
+QUALITY OF LIFE SURVEY 2022

-The Queenstown Lakes District Council recently published the results of its latest Quality of Life survey.

-An airport with regular scheduled national and international flights ranked No. 2 on the list of top 10 positive impacts of tourism, behind network of cycling and walking trails.
+The Queenstown Lakes District Council's Quality of Life survey ranked an airport with regular scheduled national and international flights as No. 2 on the list of top 10 positive impacts of tourism, behind the network of cycling and walking trails.